VirtuosoResearch/Scalable-finetuning/README.md

+# Scalable Fine-tuning from Multiple Data Sources: A First-Order Approximation Approach
 ### Overview

 This code provides the implementation to conduct gradient-based (first-order) estimation for fine-tuned language models.
 The experiments involve intruction fine-tuning and chain-of-thought fine-tuning.

+This project has been accepted by EMNLP 2024 Finding.
+Paper link is [here]().

 ### Requirements